kb-dk/solr-and-snippets/README.md

 ### On volumes, works, trunks and leafs

-An object in the content hierarchy are _work_s if annotated with metadata.
+An object in the content hierarchy is a _work_ if annotated with metadata.
 The work unit is the one returned by search engine returns in the result set.
 The granularity is an editorial issue.
-The higher density of metadata annotations the more _work_s there are in a _volume_ and the less text there is in each _work_s, the higher the granularity.
+The higher density of metadata annotations the more _work_ nodes there are in a _volume_ and the less text there is in each _work_, the higher the granularity.

 The _leaf_ is the smallest unit of the tree which can be identified and therefore retrievable and possible to index.
-The user interface gives, for each _work_ in a result set a list of _leaf_s that are relevant for the search. _leaf_s are possible to quote but they do usually not appear in table of contents.
+The user interface gives, for each _work_ in a result set a list of _leaf_ nodes that are relevant for the search. _leaf_nodes are possible to quote but they do usually not appear in table of contents.

-The _trunk_s are contained in _work_s.
+The _trunk_ nodes are contained in _work_ nodes.
 They may contain other _trunk_, _work_ or _eaf_ nodes.
 It is possible to address a _trunk_ so it is possible to send a URI to someone and say: <q>Read chapter 5, it is so good!</q> They are indexed and searchable in principle.
 However, the user interface only support them in table of contents and quotation services.

 A _volume_ is what comes close to a physical book.
-It contains one or more _work_s.
+It contains one or more _work_ nodes.
 If a _volume_ contains only one and only one work, we refer to it as a _monograph_.

 All text is indexed down to _leaf_ nodes, basically <q>paragraph</q>, level, which implies